Halton Holegate

 Halton Holegate is a small village in the East Lindsey district of Lincolnshire, England.
 It is situated 1 mi east from Spilsby.

+History

 The village Anglican church is Grade II* listed and dedicated to St Andrew.
 Originating from the 14th century with later additions, it is chiefly Perpendicular in style, except for the tower and the east end which were rebuilt in 1866 by James Fowler.

+1977 Vulcan crash

+Avro Vulcan 'XM600' crashed at 3.50pm on 17 January 1977, from RAF Waddington 101 Sqn Five aircrew parachuted, who were taken to the Pilgrim Hospital in Boston, then to RAF Hospital Nocton Hall.
+Lindsey Fire Brigade attended from Skegness, Alford, Horncastle.